geosolutions-it/MapStore2/docs/user-guide/rule-manager.md

 * **CQL Filter Write Rules**: allows defining a CQL filter to control which features or records of the layer can be edited.

-* **Area of Interest**: allows filtering the layer by selecting a specific area using the MapStore viewer.
+* **Area of Interest**: allows filtering the layer by selecting a specific area using the MapStore viewer: only layer features within the defined areas are affected by the permission rule.

 ### Managing Layer Access Attribute Table